Coordinated System of Professional Development

 - Each district with preparation programs has the program(s) reviewed and approved by the Department.

-- The Department of Education conducts site reviews (currently on a 4-year cycle) of each district's professional learning system to guide its alignment with the protocol standards.
+- The Department of Education conducts site reviews (currently on a four year cycle) of each district's professional learning system to guide its alignment with the protocol standards.

 Contributions to the state system are provided through the various collaborating partners: